Hernán

 Jewellery – Nhat Vudang

-Œ: What is your current process?
-Are you doing designs to order or full collections?
+Œ: What is your current design process?

-Hernán: I do both.
-We work mostly on demand – some parts are produced in Spain like the metals and trimmings, but the rest are handmade in Berlin.
+Donoso: I create entire collections as well as custom items.
+We work primarily on demand.
+Some parts are produced in Spain, such as metals and trimmings, but the rest is handmade in Berlin.
 I love it like that.
-I cannot imagine selling something that is made somewhere that I have no involvement with.
-Or thinking, I just did a sketch, and someone I don’t know, whom I have no relationship with is creating this for me?!
+I cannot imagine selling something that is made somewhere I have no connection with.
+Or thinking: ‘I just did a sketch, and someone I don’t know, whom I have no relationship with is creating this for me?!’
 I love the craft and working directly with my designs.
-As the brand is growing, I can find myself wondering how I’m going to imbue a part of myself on a bigger scale.
+As the brand grows, I wonder how I will imbue a part of myself on a bigger scale.

 Trousers and cap – Comme des Garçons